Skip to content

 February 24, 2019, government finance records showed that Kentucky’s four major utility companies pumped $327,050 into Frankfort lobbying, while the solar industry only showered the city with $6,500.

-February 24, 2020, Hollywood hit their lowest point in the city’s history when a jury found Harvey Weinstein guilty of rape in a landmark trial.
-Early coronavirus news made investors uneasy and the Dow Jones had their most significant sell-off in two years.
-Technology stocks also fell because many bought gold, government bonds, utilities, and real estate investments.
-Meanwhile, the Rupp Arena remodeling construction continued.
+On February 24, 2020, as the Rupp Arena remodeling continued, Hollywood reached a historic low when a jury convicted Harvey Weinstein of rape.
+Early news about the coronavirus made investors anxious, leading to the Dow Jones experiencing its most significant sell-off in two years.
+Technology stocks declined as many investors shifted their focus to gold, government bonds, utilities, and real estate investments.

-February 24, 2022, Russia finally invaded Ukraine, and Washington D.C. celebrated.
-Defense contractors and both political parties had planned the Russian invasion since American intelligence forces overthrew Ukraine in 2014.
-The war had many purposes, one being to control natural gas pipelines that ran from Russia through Ukraine into Europe.
-War is also an excellent method to wash large volumes of cash.
+On February 24, 2022, Russia finally invaded Ukraine, and Washington D.C. celebrated; defense contractors and both political parties met their goal.
+They had worked on it since 2014 when the CIA successfully overthrew the democratically elected Ukraine government.
+The conflict served multiple purposes: chief among them was to control fossil fuel pipelines that ran from Russia through Ukraine to Europe and, of course, to wash large wads of cash.